 Total cost = ₹5700

 Polynomials are basic algebraic expressions constructed with variables, constants, and positive integer exponents.
 Polynomials are categorized in terms of degree and number of terms and are governed by certain rules in operations such as addition, subtraction, multiplication, and division.
-Understanding polynomial identities, factorization techniques, and theorems such as the Remainder and Factor Theorems assists in solving equations and appreciating real-world applications in finance, science, and engineering.
+Understanding polynomial functions, identities, factorization techniques, and theorems such as the Remainder and Factor Theorems assists in solving equations and appreciating real-world applications in finance, science, and engineering.
 Polynomials provide a solid platform for advanced mathematics.

-A polynomial is an algebraic expression made up of variables and coefficients, connected by addition, subtraction, and multiplication.
+Answer: A polynomial is an algebraic expression made up of variables and coefficients, connected by addition, subtraction, and multiplication.
 The exponents of the variables must be non-negative integers.

 Example of a Polynomial: